Facebook prices at top of range in landmark IPO

 "It probably would have gone at $40 if the market was not horrible," said Scott Sweet of research firm IPO Boutique.
 "I expect it to open at a nice premium, but I don't expect a LinkedIn-type performance because of the sheer size of this IPO.
 They have to move a lot of stock and there will be a lot of selling."

-Shares of professional networking company LinkedIn Corp doubled on their first day of trading.
+Shares of professional networking company LinkedIn Corp LNKD.N doubled on their first day of trading.

 Lee Simmons, industry specialist at Dun & Bradstreet, forecast a 10 percent to 20 percent gain for Facebook on Friday.